reeli/swagger-faker/README.md

 npm start
 ```

+Then you'll see:

+1. A `mock-server` folder is generated in your current path, and all mock data is setting in `mock-server/data` folder, you can customize them if needed.
-Then you'll see a mock server start in port `8081`, open your browser and visit one of the mock API by this url: `http://localhost:8081/api/v2/store/order/1`.
+2. A mock server is started in `http://localhost:8081`, you can open your browser and visit one of the mock API by `http://localhost:8081/api/v2/store/order/1` (The mock data is setting in: `mock-server/data/getOrderById.json`)